andricor/Ardor-Reward-System/README.md

 The rewards will be transferred at the users only after the "threshold" value (or multiples of it) has been passed.

 Please use with caution.
 This is a very first release and therefore don't keep too many Ignis in the account controlling the asset.
+Please also keep in mind that your passphrase is stored in the database in plain text, therefore be careful with who has access to your database.